J&J 4Q sales rise despite pandemic, but charges cut profits

 Sales of consumer health products such as Tylenol and Listerine edged up 1.4% to $3.62 billion.
 Meanwhile, sales for the medical devices and diagnostics unit dipped nearly 1%, to $6.59 billion.

 A portion of this story was generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
-Access a Zacks stock report on JNJ at https://www.zacks.com/ap/JNJ
+Access a Zacks stock report on JNJ at https://www.zacks.com/ap/JNJFor all of 2020,

+of their vaccines, which use different technology than of those vaccines use different technology hello in there you can if I can write something